Suazo714/ENC4265/manual.md

 #### Setting up RekordBox

-1. Launch rekordbox.
+1. Launch RekordBox.
 The AlphaTheta account setup window is displayed.
-If you have already set up your AlphaTheta account for rekordbox earlier version, this window is not displayed.
-You can use rekordbox without procedures on this section.
+If you have already set up your AlphaTheta account for RekordBox earlier version, this window is not displayed.
+You can use RekordBox without procedures on this section.

 <img src= "https://github.com/user-attachments/assets/87001aaa-473a-456c-a1b4-b17ca763d9d6" />